 The Notes bear interest at a rate of 6% per annum, simple interest, and mature on the third anniversary of the Issue Date (the "Maturity Date"), to the extent that the Notes and the principal amounts and any interest accrued thereunder (the "Indebtedness") have not been converted into shares of common stock of the Company.
 Interest on the Notes will accrue on a simple interest, non-compounded basis and will be added to the principal amounts on the Maturity Date or such earlier date as may be due upon an Event of Default (as defined below), at which time all Indebtedness will be due and payable, unless earlier converted into Conversion Shares (as defined below).
 In the event that any amount due under the Notes is not paid as and when due, such amounts will accrue interest at the rate of 12% per year, simple interest, non-compounding, until paid.
-The Company may not pre-pay or redeem the Notes of the Company and for general corporate purposes.
-For the three months ended June 30, 2020 and 2019, the Company recorded simple interest expense of \$9,148 and \$6,595, respectively.
-For the six months ended June 30, 2020 and 2019, the Company recorded simple interest expense of \$9,148 and \$6,595, respectively.
+The Company may not pre-pay or redeem the Notes other than as required by the Agreement.
+The Notes are general, unsecured obligations of the Company.
+The proceeds of the Notes will be used to repay certain outstanding indebtedness of the Company and for general corporate purposes.
+For the three months ended September 30, 2020, the Company recorded simple interest expense of \$11,191 and \$0, respectively.
+For the nine months ended September 30, 2020 and 2019, the Company recorded simple interest expense of \$34,452 and \$87,779, respectively.